Design-based finite-sample analysis for regression adjustment

 Randomized experiments are a central tool for causal inference across scientific domains; see, e.g., \citet{fisher1935design, neyman, kempthorne1952design} for foundational developments and \citet{imbens2015causal, rosenberger2015randomization, ding2024first} for modern textbook treatments.
 In a treatment–control experiment with units $i\in[n]$ and potential outcomes $\{(y_i^{(1)},y_i^{(0)})\}_{i=1}^n$, the average treatment effect (ATE) $\tau = n^{-1} \sum_{i=1}^n ( y_i^{(1)} - y_i^{(0)} )$ is often the target of estimation.
 Two inferential viewpoints are common.
 Following \citet{neyman}, the \emph{design-based} (finite-population) perspective treats the potential outcomes as fixed, with randomness solely arising from the experimenter's treatment assignment \citep{aronow2014sharp, dasgupta2015causal,fogarty2018regression,mukerjee2018using, li2020rerandomization}.
 By contrast, the superpopulation view models units as i.i.d. draws from a hypothetical infinite population \citep{tsiatis2008covariate, cattaneo2018inference}.
 We adopt the design-based, finite-population perspective to foreground and study the role of randomization without positing an outcome‑generating model.

 A natural baseline for ATE estimation is the difference-in-means (DiM) estimator $\hat\tau_{\mathrm{DiM}}$, which is unbiased under complete randomization with a known variance formula \citep{neyman}.
 When pre-treatment covariates $x_i\in\RR^p$ are predictive of outcomes, regression adjustment (RA) can improve precision by incorporating them.
-Classical analysis of covariance (ANCOVA) often assumes a constant treatment effect, under which the OLS of $Y_i$ on $(T_i,x_i)$ with a treatment indicator $T_i$ is a traditional approach \citep{fisher1935design,kempthorne1952design,hinkelmann2007design}. \citet{freedman2008regression} highlighted three concerns: (i) regression adjustment can be less efficient than DiM under heterogeneity; (ii) usual OLS standard errors can be inconsistent; and (iii) the OLS estimator has $O_p(n^{-1})$ bias.
+Classical analysis of covariance (ANCOVA) often assumes a constant treatment effect, under which the ordinary least squares (OLS) of $Y_i$ on $(T_i,x_i)$ with a treatment indicator $T_i$ is a traditional approach \citep{fisher1935design,kempthorne1952design,hinkelmann2007design}. \citet{freedman2008regression} highlighted three concerns: (i) RA can be less efficient than DiM under heterogeneity; (ii) usual OLS standard errors can be inconsistent; and (iii) the OLS estimator has $O_p(n^{-1})$ bias.